daleal/symmetric/README.md

 3. **Query your endpoint.**

-    To query your endpoint, the request body must include a key named `symmetric_api_key` with a value to match the one of the environment's `SYMMETRIC_API_KEY`.
-So, for instance, if you are using the default `SYMMETRIC_API_KEY` value (`symmetric_token`), the request body for the `/secrets` endpoint should be:
+    To query your endpoint, the request headers must include a key named `symmetric_api_key` with a value to match the one of the environment's `SYMMETRIC_API_KEY`.
+So, for instance, if you are using the default `SYMMETRIC_API_KEY` value (`symmetric_token`), the request headers for the `/secrets` endpoint should be:

     ```py
-    payload = {
+    headers = {
         "symmetric_api_key": "symmetric_token"
     }
     ```

-    By sending that payload in the request body as a `json`, the request can access the endpoint correctly.
+    By sending that payload in the request headers, the endpoint can be accessed correctly.

 ### Auto-generating the API documentation